 Non-surgical facelift

-Non-surgical facelift is an excellent procedure for restoring a natural and younger facial appearance with anti-wrinkle injections and dermal fillers.
-Facial injectable treatments are commonly used for the replacement of loss of facial volume and filling in of lines, wrinkles and deeper skin folds.
-A non-surgical facelift is a powerful technique that is completely non-surgical with little to no downtime and minimal risk.
+A non-surgical facelift is an excellent procedure for restoring a natural and younger facial appearance with anti-wrinkle injections and dermal fillers.
+Facial injectable treatments are commonly used to replace the loss of facial volume and fill in lines, wrinkles, and deeper skin folds.
+A non-surgical facelift is a powerful, completely non-surgical technique with minimal downtime and minimal risk.
 Non-surgical facelift is performed in the clinic using specialised combinations of wrinkle-relaxing injections and dermal fillers to stop facial ageing.
-Your surgeon will first apply a topical anaesthetic cream for 30-45 mins to optimise patient comfort during the injection part of the procedure.
+Your surgeon will first apply a topical anaesthetic cream for 30-45 minutes to optimise patient comfort during the injection part of the procedure.
 Patient downtime is minimal and is characterised by minor swelling and bruising, which settles quickly.
-Patients can apply makeup after treatment to allow full resumption of their activities of daily living.
+Patients can apply makeup after treatment to allow for the full resumption of their daily activities.

 Although a non-surgical facelift has many benefits, including its safety and effectiveness, there are disadvantages to be aware of.
 The main drawback is that the results are not permanent in nature.
-Dermal fillers last for up to 12-15 months, depending on the type of filler used and the location of its placement.
+Dermal fillers last for up to 12-15 months, depending on the type of filler used and its placement location.
 The ideal strategy to maintain results is to have maintenance top-up treatments every 6-9 months.
 Anti-wrinkle injections need more frequent top-ups, and this is often around every 3-4 months.
-Before committing to having a non-surgical facelift, patients need to understand the need for regular maintenance treatments to maintain results.
-Non-surgical facelifts have surged in popularity in recent years; however, if a patient has moderate to severe skin laxity, the use of anti-wrinkle injections and dermal fillers may not be enough to achieve the desired appearance.
+Before committing to a non-surgical facelift, patients must understand the need for regular maintenance treatments to maintain results.
+Non-surgical facelifts have surged in popularity in recent years; however, if a patient has moderate to severe skin laxity, anti-wrinkle injections and dermal fillers may not be enough to achieve the desired appearance.
 By having access to the full range of treatment options, both surgical and non-surgical, our surgeons can advise you on the best treatment for you.

 Facelift surgery at Centre for Surgery